“If I have seen further, it is by standing upon the shoulders of giants” – Sir Isaac Newton.

 We, as Christians, stand on the shoulders of giants.
 The eleventh chapter of Hebrews is often called the “Heroes of Faith” or the “Hall of Heroes” chapter.
 In this chapter, we discover some giants of faith.
 These heroes were people who lived before Jesus.
 They lived before the highways and messenger services of the Roman empire.
 Their worlds were small, hostile, and volatile.
 Yet, in their community, in their time, they heard and obeyed God by faith.

 Hebrews, chapter eleven, starts with Abel, the son of Adam and Eve.
 It traverses through Enoch, Noah, Abraham, Isaac, Jacob, Sarah, Moses, and Rahab.
 And it goes on through David and Samuel, with an acknowledgment to countless others.
-They all acted based on their faith in God.
+They all took action based on their faith in God.
 Yet, Hebrews 11:39-40 states:

 And all these, though commended through their faith, did not receive what was promised, since God had provided something better for us, that apart from us they should not be made perfect.